 Partially also to blame for the deterioration of public discourse are the editorial controls on media channels.
 While some media channels were run as family property, some are subjected to the ideologies of the founders.
 If one can’t see the lens with which they see the world, the news gets editorialized.
 Editorial control inevitably leads towards some sort of ideology seeping in terms of curating the kind of writings that go, the debates conducted, and the stories commissioned.
 Overall, sensationalism and partisanship became the modus operandi.
 Is there any way of making journalism unbiased and credible?
 Apparently, in a rift between the RBI and the Finance Minister in 1956, when EPW carried an angry editorial suggesting that the RBI governor should resign to preserve his self-respect, the Governor quit within 24 hours of its publication.
 Imagining such a situation today only serves as a satire on media credibility.

 There isn’t much confusion about the partisanship of media channels today compared to a few years ago.
 Almost all channels make their bias visible through their everyday usage of language, treatment of ideologies/parties, debates they conduct/conclude, and the people they host.
-However, none of them accepts or upholds its lens with pride.
+However, none of them accepts it or upholds their lens with pride.
 While the success of current politics might be to throw mud on the credibility of existing media, it has also established the lens they carried.
 Alternate and counter media channels might help in showing different versions of a story; yet, they might also serve with the sole purpose of generating different versions to destroy truth.
 When the media credibility is an issue, the latter is an easier conclusion.
 It is a slippery slope.
 There is nothing one can trust if the purpose of media channels is redefined to project one’s version of the truth, popularly captured as ‘Narrative’.
-What should one understand from Donald Trump’s announcement of launching ‘Truth Social’?

 A cultural democracy